Web Accessibility Standards and Resources

 Learn about Web Accessibility

-Tips for Content Authors
+Checklist for Content Authors

 Make your message easier to understand and remember with thoughtful word choice and short paragraphs.
 Writing clearly helps those with cognitive disabilities, language learners, and new community members.